ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Because you need to be familiar with the content in the *PyAnsys Developer's Guide*, page through its HTML pages and then explore the RST files in its repository.
-This will help you to understand the syntax and see how RST files are nested to create this guide.
+This will help you to understand the syntax and see how RST files have been nested to create this guide.

 Examples
 --------